Please note the following important change in procedure concerning external reviews of program proposals:

 How do I submit the external review documents?

-All of the documents listed above should be scanned and submitted to the Department with the application for registration of a new academic program or the application for new degree authority.
+All of the documents listed above should be saved as pdfs and submitted to the Department with the application for registration of a new academic program or the application for new degree authority.
 See the applicable registration application form for submission instructions.

 SUNY and CUNY institutions: contact System Administration for information about the proposal submission process.